What's Hot ... and What's Not

-With all the uncertainty over the outcome of Brexit negotiations, it is difficult to anticipate how market trends will pan out over the next few years.
-This, together with interest rates at a historic low, means the opportunities to ‘stash any spare cash’ for a decent return have diminished substantially.
+With the uncertainty over the Coronavirus (COVID-19) Crisis, it is difficult to anticipate how market trends will pan out over the short and longer term.
+This, together with interest rates at an historic low, means the opportunities to ‘stash any spare cash’ for a decent return have diminished substantially.

 One way to indulge an interest with the potential to benefit financially is to start a collection.
 Collecting has always been popular with all age groups.
 However never more so than today.
 Of course, many of us were encouraged by our parents, the Cubs or Brownies to start collecting to learn about and enjoy stamps, coins, matchboxes or football programmes; and, later crested wares and china figurines.
 Numismatics – i.e. coin collecting – remains very popular but there are many clever fakes / alloy copies and rather than solid, the coins have been silver or gold plated.